Sign in

 Internet Connection: Wifi Speed

-With an access speed of 34.5 megabits per second, Portugal comes in at #17 on the list of countries with the fastest internet.
+The country ranks 22nd globally for fixed broadband, with median download speeds of approximately 195.90 Mbps and upload speeds of around 99.73 Mbps.
 At Outsite Ericeira, we offer 94 mbps and 99 mbps at Outsite Lisbon.
 You'll also find that there is an abundance of wifi hotspots available throughout the country.

 Portugal FAQs